TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 modules cannot completely adhere to the standard behavior described in `Enabling support for an optional Third-Party Library (TPL)`_.

-How to Add a new TriBITS Repository
+How to add a new TriBITS Repository
 -----------------------------------

 To add a new TriBITS and/ git VC repository to a TriBITS project that already